MajidGitHubRepos/MReplayer/README.md

 5. Configure the UMLRTModel to the model that you want to be transformed for debugging
     ![alt text](https://github.com/moji1/MDebugger/blob/master/StateChartDebugInstrument/Screenshots/Step5.png)

 6. Finally, press the run and see the result in the eclipse console and result model.
+Now the software is ready to receive traces from clients at TCP port 8001.

 ## Step 3 (Run the Webserver):
 1. Open ```mxgraph/java```, then righ click on the "build.xml" file and select Run as -> Ant Build